JS12540/Rubika-Bot/README.md

 - ChatGPT
 - Image generate
 - Font generate
-- and a few other features
+- and a few other features(developing)

 ## Have to use